pivotal/docs-tap/service-registry/configure-workloads.hbs.md

 ## <a id="claim-creds"></a> Claim credentials

-Claim credentials by running the `tanzu service resource-claim create` command or creating a `ResourceClaim` directly:
+Claim credentials from Tanzu CLI or by creating a `ResourceClaim` directly:

 Using Tanzu CLI
 : Claim credentials by running: